dliangthinks/raycast/README.md

-# Multi-LLM Polish for Raycast
+# Bring Your Own LLM to Raycast

-A powerful text polishing extension for Raycast that leverages multiple LLM providers to help you improve your writing.
+AI extension for Raycast that leverages multiple LLM providers to help you improve your writing.
+An example command - Polish - is provided.
+You can add as many commands as you need.

 ## Features

-- 🔄 Multiple LLM Support
+- 🔄 Multiple LLM Support, currently listing:
   - Google Gemini
   - OpenAI GPT
   - DeepSeek